JpChii/JpChii.github.io/_posts/2021-03-16-netflixdataanalysis.md

 Downloaded dataset(https://www.kaggle.com/shivamb/netflix-shows) as of 2019 from kaggle and setup an conda environment with numpy, pandas and matplotlib for analysis and visualisation.

+The complete notebook can be found here - https://www.kaggle.com/jpchinnaraji/netflix-data-analysis-and-visualizations/comments

 ### Show/Movie `release_year` feature analysis

 On Analysing the data, number of shows/movies has taken a extremley huge spike from the halfway mark in dataset.
 From 20 in 1980 to more than 1750 in 2020.